invertase/rdash-angular/README.md

 #### jQuery

 jQuery is simply being used to power the sidebar toggle (side in and out).
 It does a combination of detecting the browser size and managing a `toggle` cookie to keep the state the same when the page is reloaded.
 Check out the `js/jquery/bootstrap.js` file.

+The idea is not for jQuery to be used just to power this functionality, it's used to be compatible with your jQuery project.

 Please check the [master branch](https://github.com/Ehesp/Responsive-Dashboard) for the AngularJS implementation of this.